 On May 2, 2019, Southern District of New York Chief Judge Colleen McMahon found that the federal government had “outsourced” its investigation of Gavin Black, a former Deutsche Bank AG trader, who was accused of manipulating the London Interbank Offered Rate (LIBOR).
 Chief Judge McMahon found that, as opposed to “conduct[ing] a substantive parallel investigation,” the government “simply gave direction” to Deutsche Bank and its outside counsel to conduct the investigation.
 Thus, it was as if the government had interviewed Black, calling into question whether he had been afforded his Constitutional rights and protections.

-As previously reported here, Black had filed a motion to vacate his October 2018 conviction on the grounds that statements he made to Deutsche Bank’s counsel were attributable to and compelled by the government, in violation of his Fifth Amendment right against self-incrimination.
+As previously reported in our March 2019 client alert, Black had filed a motion to vacate his October 2018 conviction on the grounds that statements he made to Deutsche Bank’s counsel were attributable to and compelled by the government, in violation of his Fifth Amendment right against self-incrimination.
 Black’s arguments were based on the Supreme Court’s decision in Garrity v.
 New Jersey, 385 U.S. 493 (1967), in which the Court found a Fifth Amendment violation had occurred when incriminating statements were obtained from an employee, a municipal police officer, by his government employer under the threat of termination of employment.
 As the Second Circuit later recognized in United States v.
 Stein, 541 F.3d 130 (2d Cir.
 2008), this Fifth Amendment protection against self-incrimination extends to the actions of a private employer when its conduct is “fairly attributable to the government” if there is a “close nexus” between the government and the private employer’s actions.
 Black argued that Garrity was instructional because the government had directed his employer’s investigation, during which he was compelled to provide incriminating information.

 Significantly, Chief Judge McMahon concluded that the conduct of Deutsche Bank’s counsel was fairly attributable to the government because it had essentially “outsourced” its investigation.
 In reaching this decision, the court pointed to the following relevant facts: